bslew/antabTr/readme.md

 approach to generating antab files automatically.
 It also unifies tabs/spaces convention, introduces experimental processing pipeline and provides support for configuration files.

-This program is developed at Toruń VLBI station.
+This version of the program is developed at Toruń VLBI station.

 The name of the program "antabTr" is a variation of the original name and indicates that the program collects and stores users input as training data useful